smolsn13/ryokou/README.md

 The last two days were spent adding an edit and delete function to my businesses, so users can remove businesses they want to visit or change the assigned category in their account.
 The PUT and DELETE routes were difficult to get working, but some trial and error with jQuery and the routes paid off in the end.
 These were the most difficult part of the project, along with getting the lists of categories to display on the individual Trip page.

 ## Technologies Used
-* HTML, CSS, Javascript, jQuery
+* HTML5, CSS3, Javascript, jQuery
-* Node JS, Express, bcrypt, ejs
+* Node.js, Express, bcrypt, EJS
 * Materialize CSS
 * Sequelize, PostgreSQL

 ## Future Enhancements
 Some features I would like to add:
+* Search/input feature to allow users to choose their own city or their own categories to search, rather than selecting from a preset dropdown menu
 * A delete function to remove entire Trips
 * Additional styling to the Trip and Business results page